in ,

 Saint Joseph Cathedral in Romblon

 In 1991, the image of the Nuestra Señor Sto.
 Niño de Romblon, placed at the altar of the Saint Joseph Cathedral, was stolen.
-It was only recovered in Jan 2013 by local Catholic authorities after 22 years of missing.
+It was only recovered in January 2013 by local Catholic authorities after 22 years of being missing.

 Belfry of Saint Joseph Cathedral in Romblon